Growing orchids is easier than you think! In this detailed orchid plant care guide, I will show you everything you need to be successful.

 Below I’ve broken down my orchid plant care instructions into small chunks to make it easier for you to digest, or simply skim through to find exactly what you’re looking for.

 But remember, there are tons of different orchid varieties.
-So be sure to look up the specific type you have in order to give them exactly what they need to thrive.
+So be sure to look up the specific type you have to give them exactly what they need to thrive.

 Most orchids like to be watered consistently, but don’t like soggy feet.
 Allow the medium to dry out slightly between waterings, but not to the point where the leaves begin to shrivel.